 The Erasmus+ Program

-Erasmus+ is the education, youth and sport program of the European Union and has a budget of about EUR 14.8 billion.
-The funding primarily aims to support the mobility between the 34 European program countries (28 EU member states, Iceland, Liechtenstein, FYR Macedonia, Norway, Serbia, and Turkey) and, since 2015, to a lesser extent also with other parts of the world (Erasmus+ Worldwide program line).
+The funding is primarily used to strengthen mobility between the European program countries (Erasmus+ Europe) and, since 2015, to a lesser extent also with other parts of the world (Erasmus+ Worldwide).

 The Erasmus+ program supports the mobility of individuals (students and staff members) within Europe and worldwide: